Discrete-event simulation software

-Discrete event simulation software provides an effective way for receiving system characteristic in cases when it cannot be obtained with analytics,
+Discrete-event simulation provides an effective way for receiving system characteristic in cases when it cannot be obtained with analytics,

 i.e. when exact formula either is not exist or its сomputational complexity does not allow to receive the result in a reasonable time.

-This software may be applied for engineering purposes, for science, education and business.
+This software may be applied for science, engineering and education.

-The source code of OpenSIMPLY is compatible with the syntax of Object Pascal compilers like Delphi and Free Pascal (including Lazarus),
+The OpenSIMPLY source code at the moment is compatible with the syntax of Object Pascal dialects such as Delphi and Free Pascal (Lazarus),

-and can be changed from application level down to kernel.
+and can be changed from the application level to the kernel level.

 Two styles of simulation